RPGGO-AI/l-gos-spec/schema_v1/game_v1.md

     name: string;              // The speaker or source of the dialogue
     index: number;             // The order of the dialogue in the sequence, which **Should** be the display order of frontend.
     message: string;           // The text content of the dialogue
-    character_id: string;      // The unique identifier for the character speaking };
+    character_name: string;      // The unique identifier for the character speaking };
 ```